USDA NASS and Futures Prices

 A University of Illinois FarmDoc Daily report indicates that corn futures market prices react to the August NASS end-of-season yield and production estimate information.
 Furthermore, a CropProphet customer recently commented that while predicting corn and soybean yield is important, forecasting what the USDA will release each month during the crop season is equally important.
 Thus, predicting whether or not the USDA is likely to change its end-of-season yield forecast during the crop season is valuable to skilled grain traders.

 While we’ve published information regarding how CropProphet supports daily grain trading, this analysis documents the use of CropProphet grain yield forecast data to predict the direction of the monthly updated USDA corn and soybean monthly end-of-season estimates.
-We use data from CropProphet Modeler, a product option that provides data enabling analysis of grain yield forecasts and grain markets.
+We’ve examined the accuracy of the USDA August corn yield updates elsewhere.
+We use data from CropProphet Modeler, a product option that provides data enabling systematic and discretionary grain traders to analyze grain yield forecasts and weather impacts on grain markets.

 The CropProphet Modeler data set provides users a wealth of crop modeling data.
 Data available include prior years of the operational CropProphet yield and production forecasts, statistically created prior CropProphet forecasts, USDA NASS reported yields, crop conditions, crop progress, and each monthly end-of-season estimate.
 It also provides a daily county-level weather database used to model the impact of weather on grains.